NeuroDesk/neurodesk.github.io/content/en/docs/Overview/_index.md

 - A 35 minute video explaining the technical details of Neurodesk: [Neurodesk in 35 minutes - behind the scenes](https://youtu.be/V5gAA9NiX_s)
 - A 50 minute video explaining the goals and implementation details of Neurodesk, Neurodesktop and AEDAPT: [ARDC TechTalk](https://drive.google.com/file/d/1Dmtj6jpE1jcAt63kv2KhPL7WuuQxnsPg/view),[Slides](https://docs.google.com/presentation/d/15a_Uj_ZqL4OH9xd_QFtGk4HFWTqzqkcYXzPfz2fSw0s/present?slide=id.g11ecd613955_0_543)
 - A 1 hour video showcasing Neurodesk live and explaining the background: [ReproNim Webinar](https://www.youtube.com/watch?v=HY-TqE6I2oo)
+- A video explaining using Neurodesk for open data and open analysis: [OHBM Webinar](https://youtu.be/RTy5iVHHGO8?si=1XWcBuDlC7jdzhSo&t=3350)

 ## What applications are included in Neurodesk?
 You can check out the complete list of [these applications](/docs/overview/applications)